zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

   There are several columns in Table 4; does our benchmark script give us all of these numbers?

-* Document the input file formats.

-* Running Other Programs -> Providing Other Assertions or similar.

 * Re-add this comment somewhere?
   `python3 bin/evaluation_tool.py weakening config/standard.config -tb 3600 -l` sets the time bound(in seconds) for weakening inference, the default time bound is `3600` seconds.